 The coffee table is my most favourite.
 When we moved to Jo Burg, we didn’t have much money as that was a very early stage of our career!
 We were in a rented apartment and could only buy a small dinner table with a few minimum furniture.
 The legs of the table broke while shifting our stuff to London but my son loved this table so much that I couldn’t throw the glass top, thought I might use it one day!
 A year before last, I was visiting my grandparents’ house that is far away from Kolkata in a rural area.
 While walking through the village, I saw a lady cooking rice in a clay pot.
 I had an idea and collected a few of those pots from a local street market.
 Placed those pots under the glass top to make my own little centre table.
 I also love my collection of Ganesha on the table as well as on the wall in this room.

-This is my favourite spot where I have a brass spoon on the wall, my own painting of horses and a paper pulp Ganesha.
+This is my favorite spot where I have a brass spoon on the wall, my own painting of horses, and a paper pulp Ganesha.
 While cooking, at times I sit here to relax.

 Where do you get the inspiration from: